d023975/OAuth/README.md

 ## Grants
 * Authorisation Code Grant
   * sign into an app using e.g. your Google account
+  * client redirects user to the auth server (see authas_authz_endpoint below) with the following parameters:
   * *response_type*=code
   * *client_id*=" + client_id, OAuth Client identifier
   * *redirect_uri*=" + callback_host + ":" + callback_port + callback_path - optional, without user will be redirected to preregistered redirect URL